 - Shift Lock circuit with bright red LED for indicating the key state (on or off)

-- Green LED for exchanging the color of the Shift Lock LED
+- Spare green LED for exchanging the color of the Shift Lock LED

 - Printed installation manual (an in-depth digital version can be found here)